Top tips for when your baby won’t eat solids or shows no interest in food

 Are you eating with your baby?

-One of the biggest and most helpful strategies for a baby who isn’t getting a hang of what to do with solids is for parents (or one parent) to sit down and eat with their baby.
+One of the biggest and most helpful strategies for a baby who isn’t getting the hang of what to do with solids is for parents (or one parent) to sit down and eat with their baby.
 Ideally, you’re eating the same food as your baby so they can see the same food on your plate and can imitate you a little easier.
 But even if you just have a few crackers in hand, eating in front of them shows your baby what they should do with their food as well.

 Babies learn extremely well through imitation, so follow the steps below for more success.